elastic/apm/specs/agents/metadata.md

     If there is a match to either expression, the capturing group contains the pod ID.
 We then unescape underscores (`_`) to hyphens (`-`) in the pod UID.
-    If we match a pod UID then we record the hostname as the pod name since, by default, Kubernetes will set the _short_ hostname (not FQDN) to the pod name.
-Finally, we record the basename as the container ID without any further checks.
+    If we match a pod UID then we set the pod name to the hostname, as that's the default in Kubernetes.
     Finally, we record the basename as the container ID without any further checks.

  4. If we did not match a Kubernetes pod UID above, then we check if the basename matches one of the following regular